Diversifying cover crops to sequester carbon in agricultural soil

 Funding: The Graham Sustainability Institute’s Carbon Neutrality Acceleration Program

 Agriculture contributes between 10-14% of global greenhouse gas emissions.
 Cover cropping is a management practice that reduces carbon emissions from agriculture, yet cover crops are planted on few farms despite wide interest by stakeholders.
 Cover crops are nonharvested plants that sequester carbon by building soil organic matter (SOM).
-However, the breakdown of SOM releases nutrients, reducing the need for synthetic fertilizers manufactured using fossil fuels.
+At the same time, the breakdown of SOM releases nutrients, reducing the need for synthetic fertilizers manufactured using fossil fuels.
 This “soil carbon dilemma” may be solved by building two functionally distinct fractions of SOM.